lmco/mcf/doc/tutorial-004:-mass-plugin.md

 ### Starting an application

 First we need to create a plugin.
-Navigate to an empty directory where you want to develop your plugin and run `yarn init` and enter the following information:
+Navigate to an empty directory where you want to develop your plugin.
+Ensure this code is NOT in your MBEE plugins directory as the plugin will get cloned into that directory upon server startup.
+Run `yarn init` and enter the following information:

 ```
 question name (demo-mass-rollup):